surniaulula/wpsso/readme.txt

 = 15.2.0-dev.1 =

 (2023/02/10) Added new Place tab options in the SSO &gt; Advanced Settings &gt; Schema Defaults metabox.
+Removed the offers property from the Schema ProductGroup markup.

 = 15.1.1 =